targomo/intro-to-isochrones/intro-to-isochrones.md

 ### Tools

 Using the Targomo API doesn't require the use of any complex tools or libraries.
 Nothing beyond acquiring [Targomo](https://www.targomo.com/developers/pricing/) and [MapTiler](https://www.maptiler.com/) API keys is necessary.
 Everything in this article relies on  HTML, CSS and JavaScript so should run fine on almost any browser with any operating system.
-Nothing special needs to be installed on your computer to run any of the code examples here although I did use [Visual Studio Code](https://code.visualstudio.com/) and the [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug) when creating these examples for convenience, but this could just as easily be done in you editor of choice (or even in a basic text editor).
+Nothing special needs to be installed on your computer to run any of the code examples here although I did use [Visual Studio Code](https://code.visualstudio.com/) and the [Debugger for Firefox](https://marketplace.visualstudio.com/items?itemName=firefox-devtools.vscode-firefox-debug) when creating these examples for convenience, but this could just as easily be done in your editor of choice (or even in a basic text editor).

 ### HTML dependencies